TSB Recommendation R09-02

 Transport Canada has revised the proposed Grade Crossings Regulations and related documents to address stakeholder concerns from past consultations.
 A new emergency contact sign is proposed in the new version of RTD10.
 The proposed Grade Crossings Regulations and RTD10 external consultations will start on 30 January 2012 for a 60-day period.
 Stakeholder meetings will also take place in locations across Canada in May and June 2012.

-Board reassessment of response to R09-02 (February 2012)
+February 2012: Board reassessment of response to R09-02 (Satisfactory Intent)

 TC continues to work toward progressing the Grade Crossing Regulations and technical standards that include new emergency contact signage.
 However, it is not yet known when or if these regulations will be approved.
 The safety action has not sufficiently progressed to address the deficiency.
 Therefore, the Board reassesses the response to Recommendation R09-02 to remain as having Satisfactory Intent.